stacybanks514/Otakon_Website/README.md

 Below, I have outlined the user stories, wireframes, technologies used, and other information pertaining to this website.
 <br>
 ###User Stories
-User Will be able to:
+User will be able to:
 * go to root page, view side scrolling announcements, view lastest news, and 2014 recap
 * view and use a fully functional top and bottom navigation bar
 * click social media links and be sent to appropriate social media websites for Otakon